Kirol54/snarkyJS-E2E/README.md

 ## Estimate time needed to run the tests

-- Mina Berkeley: 3h 8min (latest run)
+- Mina Berkeley: 4 hours, 30 minutes (16204.498 s)
+  - waiting for blocks takes a lot of time, couldn't find better way

 Ryzen 9